adstriegel/cse34468-su24/mats/syllabus.md

 At the end of the course, students should be able to:

-* Describe the fundamental components of a microcontroller and the basic components of a system
+* Describe the fundamental components of a microcontroller and the basic components of a system on a chip (SoC)
 * Recognize and understand the basics of well-written / well-structured Python code
 * Describe and articulate how an embedded system reads and writes digital I/O (input via a key press, output to a LED)
 * Understand how time works on a computer (real-time) and how time can be measured (Input Capture) or used to manipulate I/O (PWM)